 Athletes have increased energy needs, which allows for more opportunities to obtain the nutrients they need through a balanced diet composed of a variety of natural foods.
-Most sports medicine professionals agree that unless an individual has a nutrient deficiency, supplementation may not improve athletic performance.
+Most sports nutrition professionals agree that supplementation will not necessarily improve performance

-However, the athlete who takes a simple one-a-day type of vitamin or mineral that does not exceed the nutrient levels of the Recommended Dietary Allowance (RDA)/Dietary Reference Intake (DRI), is probably not doing any harm.
-An athlete should consult with his or her physician, or other health care professional, to determine whether vitamin and mineral supplementation is needed to maintain optimal health.
+However, the athlete who takes a simple one-a-day type of vitamin or mineral that does not exceed the nutrient levels of the Recommended Dietary Allowance (DRA)/Dietary Reference Intake (DRI), is probably not doing any harm, especially if it is third-party tested.
+An athlete should consult with his or her sports dietitian, or other health care professional, to determine whether vitamin and mineral supplementation is needed to maintain optimal health.

 Athletes should always choose food over dietary supplementation.
 The body needs more than 40 nutrients every day and supplements do not contain all the nutrients that are found in food.
 Supplements cannot make up for a poor diet or poor beverage choices.